Ex02/Ex02/README.md

 *	Create a route from one point on the map and set the time.
 *	Creating a route by selecting points on the map.

+After it create the demo file it shows the same details as the NMEA file.

+Here is the software website - ([link to website](http://www.labsat.co.uk/index.php/en/products/satgen-simulator-software)):